Siegfried Fink: Work

 His artistic and creative work is documented in more than 20 disc recordings (mostly LP).
 Fink also conducted several percussion groups.
 He founded numerous percussion editions in cooperation with several European publishers.
 Under his guidance the first curriculum for teaching percussion instruments in German music schools has been developed.
 Nevertheless his influence outside of Germany is minimal.

-CRITICS
+Critics

-Some of Finks more famous colleagues considered his work as relatively meaningless. he was criticised from the orchestral players as well as from the contemporary music players for not doing a proper education in the real literature (orchestral studies, serious contemporary compositions for percussion solo, contemporary compositions for percussion ensemble).
-He was considered being overrated due the fact of own claims instead of whitnesseable acts. to his strongest antipodes belonged the munich percussion school under Prof. Karl Peinkofer and Hermann Gschwendtner (Academy Trossingen), Prof. K. Tresselt (Academy Stuttgart), Prof. Sneguriov (Conservatory Moscow), Prof. B. Wulff (Academy Freiburg).
+Some of Fink’s more famous colleagues considered his work as relatively meaningless.
+He was criticised from the orchestral players as well as from the contemporary music players for not doing a proper education in the real literature (orchestral studies, serious contemporary compositions for percussion solo, contemporary compositions for percussion ensemble).
+He was considered being overrated due to the fact of own claims instead of witness-able acts.
+To his strongest antipodes belonged the Munich percussion school under Prof. Karl Peinkofer and Hermann Gschwendtner (Academy Trossingen), Prof. K. Tresselt (Academy Stuttgart), Prof. Sneguriov (Conservatory Moscow), and Prof. B. Wulff (Academy Freiburg).

 Fink composed more than 160 pieces of music intended more for study than for performance purposes.
 His music comprises solo works as well as chamber music, ballet music and movie scores.
 Some of his students received prizes at international competitions and became known percussionists.